dbpedia/databus-maven-plugin/README.md

 # copies data from src, metadata and parselogs from data
 mvn databus:package-export

+# submit/upload the generated metadata to the databus metadata repository
+mvn databus:deploy

 # output folder or any parameter can be set on the fly
 mvn databus:package-export -Ddatabus.packageDirectory="/var/www/mydata.org/datareleases"
 ```